laravel/docs/authentication.md

         // Only authenticated users may enter...
     })->middleware('auth.basic');

 Once the middleware has been attached to the route, you will automatically be prompted for credentials when accessing the route in your browser.
-By default, the `auth.basic` middleware will use the `email` column on the user record as the "username".
+By default, the `auth.basic` middleware will use the `email` column on the user record as the "username."

 #### A Note On FastCGI